Meet Gong Yoo, a.k.a. The Recruiter in 'Squid Game'

 He donated 100 million Korean won to COVID relief.

-Last year, Yoo joined several Korean celebrities, including Parasite director Bong Joon-ho, in making huge donations to COVID-19 relief measures.
-According to South China Morning Post, he made the donation (about $84,000) under his real name and asked for it to be used "for medical staff and to support low income and underprivileged people."
+In 2020, Yoo joined several Korean celebrities, including Parasite director Bong Joon-ho, in donating funds to COVID-19 relief measures.
+According to the South China Morning Post, he gave roughly $84,000 under his real name and asked for it to be used "for medical staff and to support low-income and underprivileged people."

 Quinci is a Culture Writer who covers all aspects of pop culture, including TV, movies, music, books, and theater.
 She contributes interviews with talent, as well as SEO content, features, and trend stories.
 She fell in love with storytelling at a young age, and eventually discovered her love for cultural criticism and amplifying awareness for underrepresented storytellers across the arts.
 She previously served as a weekend editor for Harper’s Bazaar, where she covered breaking news and live events for the brand’s website, and helped run the brand’s social media platforms, including Instagram, Facebook, and Twitter.
 Her freelance writing has also appeared in outlets including HuffPost, The A.V.
 Club, Elle, Vulture, Salon, Teen Vogue, and others.
 Quinci earned her degree in English and Psychology from The University of New Mexico.
 She was a 2021 Eugene O’Neill Critics Institute fellow, and she is a member of the Television Critics Association.
 She is currently based in her hometown of Los Angeles.
 When she isn't writing or checking Twitter way too often, you can find her studying Korean while watching the latest K-drama, recommending her favorite shows and films to family and friends, or giving a concert performance while sitting in L.A. traffic.